stephenlamari/tenex-take-home/AI_USAGE.md

 ## Cost and Performance

 - Uses Cloudflare's edge AI for low latency
-- Token limits: 500 for timeline, 150 for summary
+- Token limits: 1000 for timeline, 500 for summary
 - Temperature: 0.3 (favors consistency over creativity)
 - Processes on-demand only when logs are analyzed